Abjad/abjad/docs/source/appendices/configuration.rst

     text_editor =

 Follow the basics of ``ini`` syntax when editing the Abjad configuration file.
 Background information is available at http://en.wikipedia.org/wiki/INI_file.
-Under MacOS you might want to set you ``midi_player`` to iTunes.
+Under macOS you might want to set you ``midi_player`` to iTunes.
 Under Linux you might want to set your ``pdf_viewer`` to ``evince`` and your ``midi_player`` to ``tiMIDIty``, and so on.